ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-compile.md

 ### Define macros

-Define macros when compiling by using the `-D` argument:
+To define macros when compiling, use the `-D` argument:<!--are you defining them here, or calling them? and is this the same as https://os.mbed.com/docs/mbed-os/v5.12/reference/configuration.html-->

 ```
 $ mbed compile -D MY_MACRO -D MY_VALUE=1